‘I always fancied academic work and when the opportunity came up I didn’t need to think about it.’

 Doing research can be isolating and therefore it is important to build networks and share experiences with other researchers and clinicians.

-The following links give valuable tips on developing your clinical academic network, document, European networking research link and PSU webinar on networking are all resources to help with your networking
+The following webinar and links give valuable tips on developing your clinical academic network:

 Top Tips for promoting and communicating research/Networking & sharing best practice from Researchers